 And what does it truly mean to celebrate life ?

-Maud Robart invites us to approach this vital experience through a careful exploration of models drawn from Afro-Haitian voodoo repertory, such as ritual songs and movements.
+This intimate and vital experience is explored through an appropriate approach to songs and movements drawn from the Afro-Haitian Rada repertoire.
 These traditional models, when fully embodied, have a transformative impact on our sensibilities, awakening us to fresh, unfettered energies.
 In a burst of life, the natural flow of pure spontaneity reveals the inner dancing star in everyone, one's own creative essence.

 The journey into the experience starts with the singer's fine listening.
 The transparent attention that they are paying to their inner perceptions, to the melodic and rhythmical precision... their interactions with the context thus become sensitive components of the ongoing process.

-A dynamic tension between rule and freedom brings the creative subject to surrender to the living forces of the songs, to flow into the source of life itself.
+A dynamic tension between rule and freedom moves the creative subject to surrender to the living forces of the songs, to flow into the source of life itself.

 — Field of exploration